 On the day of your operation

 Nothing to eat or drink

-The hospital should give you clear instructions about fasting.
-It is important to follow these.
-If there is any food or liquid in your stomach during your anaesthetic, it could come up into the back of your throat and then go into your lungs.
+The reason is that if there is food or liquid in your stomach during your anaesthetic, it could come up into the back of your throat and then go into your lungs.
 This would cause choking, or serious damage to your lungs.

 If you feel unwell on the day of your operation

 Meeting your anaesthetist

 You will normally meet your anaesthetist on the ward before your operation.

 Your anaesthetist will look at the information from your health check or pre-assessment.
 They may listen to your chest and look in your mouth.
 They will ask you about any loose or crowned teeth.

 Sometimes there is a choice about which kind of anaesthetic and pain relief is best for you.
 Having talked about the benefits, risks and your preferences, you and your anaesthetist can decide together which anaesthetic you will have.

 Nothing will happen to you until you understand and agree with what has been planned.
 You can refuse the treatment, or ask for more information or more time to decide.